-Sali, a Republican, was the representative for Idaho’s 1st congressional district from 2007 to 2008.
+Sali was the representative for Idaho’s 1st congressional district as a Republican.
+He served from 2007 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Sali is shown as a purple triangle. (analysis methodology)
+Sali is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Sali sponsored bills primarily in these issue areas:

 Government Operations and Politics (22%) Public Lands and Natural Resources (17%) Law (13%) Taxation (13%) Crime and Law Enforcement (9%) Energy (9%) Science, Technology, Communications (9%) Animals (9%)

 Some of Sali’s most recently sponsored bills include...

 - H.R.
 7269 (110th): To amend the Internal Revenue Code of 1986 to exclude from gross ...

 - H.Res.
 1515 (110th): Amending the Rules of the House of Representatives to strengthen the point ...